Smart Questions to Ask a Real Estate Agent

 In dual agency, the real estate agent has the incentive to close the sale whether it benefits you or not.
 Reject dual agency!

 A real estate agent wears many hats in a sale.
-Any agent who has been in the business for a while will have a list of contractors that can help prepare for a home sale.
-It is not uncommon for real estate agents to refer sellers to many different vendors including:
+Any agent who has been in the business for a while will have a list of contractors to help prepare for a home sale.
+It is not uncommon for real estate agents to refer sellers to many different vendors, including: